creaturereport/streaming-content-performance-analytics/README.md

 + Exact Relational Mapping: Ensuring naming conventions match your physical schemas exactly eliminates false errors like that location glitch.

 + Schema Ingestion Awareness: Trusting Auto detect but actively auditing the result keeps your data clean.

+🔍 Analyzing the Baseline Reality - Phase 1
+Looking closely at the top 11 rows, the baseline query just exposed a massive strategic pattern in traditional media economics:

++ The Micro-Budget Phenomenon: Look at The Devil Inside and Unfriended.
+With tiny $1M budgets (Budget_usd), their box office returns yielded astronomical ROI ratios (100.8 and 63.1).

++ Genre Dominance: Notice how Horror completely dominates the top rankings.
+From an operational standpoint, this proves why studio executives rely heavily on low-risk, high-return genre formulas for baseline platform profitability.